hashicorp/consul/plugin/log/README.md

 * `all`: the default - nothing is specified.

 If no class is specified, it defaults to *all*.

-## Log File

-The "log file" can only be *stdout*.
-CoreDNS expects another service to pick up this output and deal with it, i.e. journald when using systemd or Docker's logging capabilities.

 ## Log Format